BlueCerulean0/Lethe/README.md

 ## 🕹️ Play

-Just go on this: site and get playing!
+Just go on this site: https://blue-lethe.netlify.app/ and get playing!

 ## 🎯 How to Play